Shopify/checkout-sheet-kit-swift/README.md

 	/// You can inspect and log the Erorr and stacktrace to identify the problem. case sdkError(underlying: Swift.Error)

-	/// Issued when the provided checkout URL results in a 404.
+	/// Issued when the provided checkout URL results in an error related to shop being on checkout.liquid.
-	/// The SDK only supports stores migrated for extensibility.
-This can be an indicator that the store is still using checkout.liquid and needs to be migrated to extensibility case sdkError(underlying: CheckoutLiquidError.unmigratedCheckout)
+	/// The SDK only supports stores migrated for extensibility. case sdkError(underlying: CheckoutLiquidError.unmigratedCheckout)

 	/// Unavailable error: checkout cannot be initiated or completed, e.g. due to network or server-side error